Rosemary Hydrosol – Grown and distilled organically in Maui

 I also like to spray in on my face and body just prior to moisturizing with oil, the oil seals the moisture and medicine from the hydrosol in your skin.

-1 tsp in a cup of water makes a lovely beverage that is also
+1 tsp in a cup of water makes is delicious and medicinal!

 The word “hydrosol” is derived from the Greek hydro, meaning water, and the Latin sol, meaning solution.
 When plants are distilled, an essential oil and a hydrosol are produced.